Context-Dependent Learning: A Teacher's Guide

 Rather than always studying in the same place, varying study locations produces memories associated with multiple contexts.
 This reduces dependence on any single environment for retrieval.

 Practising under exam-like conditions creates memories associated with contexts similar to actual exams.
-Timed practice in quiet, unfamiliar settings may transfer better to exam halls than relaxed practice in comfortable home environments.
+Timed practise in quiet, unfamiliar settings may transfer better to exam halls than relaxed practise in comfortable home environments.

 Before attempting recall, mentally return to where the learning occurred.
 Visualise the room, the page, the discussion.
 This partial reinstatement can improve retrieval even when physical context differs.